4nh51rk/blog/data/blog/supabase-relationships.md

     post_id - int8
     content - text
 ```

+Just like a one-to-one relationship, we are creating a foreign relationship `post_id` in the `comments` table, however, many comments can have a posts `id`.

 We can now write a query to fetch all posts and comments related to the post.